 - When required by law or court order

-SECTION VIII – Determination and Payment of Fees
+SECTION VIII – Determination and payment of fees

-- The time devoted to the professional treatment
+- The time devoted to professional treatment

-- The difficulty of the treatment
+- The difficulty and importance of the treatment

 8.04.
 The practitioner must inform the patient of the approximate cost and duration of the professional treatment.

 8.05.
-The Practitioner may not charge interest on his accounts.
+The practitioner may not charge interest on his accounts.

 8.07.
-The Practitioner must charge and accept a fair and reasonable price for all sales of Natural Products to his patient.
+The practitioner must charge and accept a fair and reasonable price for all sales of natural products to his patient.